 The value of the alternator’s output voltage depends on how it is wound, while its precise amplitude and stability is controlled by an automatic voltage regulator (AVR).
 Voltage frequency – usually 50 Hz in the UK – is set by engine speed, which in turn is controlled by a governor that regulates fuel flow.
 Governors can be mechanical or electronic; mechanical types are lower cost, but are less responsive and provide less stable engine speed and frequency regulation.
-In contrast, electronic regulators are highly responsive with very stable engine speed regulation, so are almost always used within UPS backup generators.
+In contrast, electronic regulators are highly responsive with very stable engine speed regulation, so are almost always used within UPS standby generators.

-However, to avoid the AMF panel starting the generator on every mains disturbance, it is usually set to operate only after the mains supply has failed for a significant time, usually 2 to 10 seconds.
-It is equally important not to shut down the generator immediately after the mains is restored; the reconnection may be part of the utility company’s fault location procedure or the result of an automatic breaker operation.
+However, to avoid the AMF panel starting the backup generator system on every mains disturbance, it is usually set to operate only after the mains power supply has failed for a significant time, usually 2 to 10 seconds.
+It is equally important not to shut down the UPS generator immediately after the mains is restored; the reconnection may be part of the utility company’s fault location procedure or the result of an automatic breaker operation.
 The fault may still exist, causing another disconnection almost immediately.

-The generator should be prepared to ensure that it responds as quickly as possible to any start signal.
-The engine should be kept warm with a mains-powered engine water heater (sometimes called a jacket heater), while a trickle charger should keep the battery fully charged.
+The standby generator should be prepared to ensure that it responds as quickly as possible to any start signal.
+The engine should be kept warm with a mains-powered engine water heater (sometimes called a jacket heater), while a trickle charger should keep the UPS battery fully charged.

 Compatibility between backup generators and UPS power systems is also important.
 The backup generator’s frequency range may exceed the uninterruptible power supplies capabilities and, in the worst case, UPS power system synchronisation may not be possible.
 This could be either because the generator frequency is outside limits or it is varying too quickly for the uninterruptible power supply to follow without subjecting the load to risk.